-3. DETAILS
+4. DETAILS

-The report to the January committee (Appendix 1) sets out the relevant development plan polices and the approach to be considered.
-It been updated to include amendments to conditions recommended on the update sheet circulated at the last committee meeting.
+The report to the January committee sets out the relevant development plan polices and the approach to be considered.

 The report highlights the support for redevelopment of previously developed land in national and local policy.
 The site is in a sustainable location and, as such satisfies policies CS1, CS2, CS15, CS25 and policy DM40.